 African art > Door shutter > Dogon Gate

-The systems of closure of Sudanese regions in African art.
+The systems of closure of the Sahelian regions in African art

 Watch the video

-The patterns on the gates in Mali, apart from their decorative value, are intended to deter the intruder, whether human or animal, from entering.
-The locks and doors are carved from wood chosen according to the function of the building in which they will be used, because each plant is assigned special virtues.
+The motifs on the doors in Mali, apart from their decorative value, are intended to deter the intruder, whether human or animal, from entering.
+The locks, like the doors, are cut from woods chosen according to the function of the building in which they will be used.
+For each plant is attributed to special virtues.

 This item is sold with its certificate of authenticity